A. The Samaritan woman.

 c.
 He needed to go through Samaria: Although the road through Samaria was the shortest route from Jerusalem to Galilee, pious Jews often avoided it.
 They did so because there was a deep distrust and dislike between many of the Jewish people and the Samaritans.

 i.
-When the Babylonians conquered the southern kingdom of Judah, they took almost all the population captive, exiling them to the Babylonian Empire.
-All they left behind were the lowest classes of society, because they didn’t want these lowly regarded people in Babylonia.
+When the Assyrians conquered the northern kingdom of Israel (722 BC), they exiled almost all the Jewish population, removing them from the land.
+All they left behind were the lowest classes of society.
+136 years later, the Babylonians conquered the southern kingdom of Judah and followed a similar policy.
 These ones left behind intermarried with other non-Jewish peoples who slowly came into the region, and the Samaritans emerged as an ethnic and religious group.

 iii.
 “Their route from Jerusalem to Galilee lay through the region beyond the Jordan.
 This was considerably longer, but it avoided contact with the Samaritans.
 Those who were not so strict went through Samaria.”
 (Morris)